elastisys/compliantkubernetes/docs/adr/index.md

 - [ADR-0022](0022-use-dedicated-nodes-for-additional-services.md) - Use Dedicated Nodes for Additional Services
 - [ADR-0023](0023-allow-snippets-annotations.md) - Only allow Ingress Configuration Snippet Annotations after Proper Risk Acceptance
 - [ADR-0024](0024-allow-Harbor-robot-account.md) - Allow a Harbor robot account that can create other robot accounts with full privileges
-- [ADR-0025](0025-local-storage.md) - Use local-volume-provisioner for Managed Services that requires high-speed disks.
+- [ADR-0025](0025-local-storage.md) - Use local-volume-provisioner for Managed Services that requires high-speed disks
 - [ADR-0026](0026-hnc.md) - Use `environment-name` as the default root of Hierarchical Namespace Controller (HNC)
 - [ADR-0027](0027-postgresql-external-replication.md) - PostgreSQL - Enable external replication
 - [ADR-0028](0028-harder-pod-eviction-when-node-goes-OOM.md) - Harder Pod eviction when nodes are going OOM